federico-lancellotti/multi-fidelity-deep-kernel-learning/README.md

 - `num_episodes`, number of training episodes; dictionary with an int for each fidelity level;
 - `num_episodes_test`, number of testing episodes; dictionary with an int for each fidelity level;
 - `crop`, whether to crop the frames; list of dictionaries (one for each fidelity level), with keys "portion" and "pos";
-- `occlusion`, whether to mask the frames; list of dictionaries (one for each fidelity level), with keys "portion" and "pos";
+- `occlusion`, whether to mask the frames; list of dictionaries (one for each fidelity level), with keys "portion" and "pos".

 #### PDE
 - `d`, diffusion coefficients; dictionary with a double for each fidelity level;